mihaiplotean/reflective-excel/src/main/java/com/mihai/reader/README.md

 }
 ```

-An `ExcelCellGroup` can contain fixed columns, dynamic column, or even other cell grouping columns.
+An `ExcelCellGroup` can contain fixed columns, dynamic columns, or even other cell grouping columns.

 ## Detecting table bounds, skipping rows